Lamb Couscous

 Proper Preparation and Marination Techniques

-Marinating the lambAt least 30 minutes, or overnightTenderizing the meat and infusing it with flavors
+Marinating the lambAt least 30 minutes or overnightTenderizes meat and infuses rich flavors.

-Searing the lamb chops3 minutes per sideAchieving a caramelized crust
+Searing the lamb chops3 minutes per sideAchieves a caramelized crust.

-Resting the lambAt least 10 minutesMaximizing juiciness and flavor
+Resting the lambAt least 10 minutesLocks in juices, enhancing flavor.

 Lamb Couscous